Pinsa recipe is one of those hidden jewels that Italian cuisine reveals only to its most accurate connoisseurs.

 What I have understood, after a bunch of attempts mixing different types of flour, in slightly different ratios, is:

-- I have tried a few times using spelt flour instead of soy one, mostly because… soy was not present in ancient Rome, so there must have been an alternative!
-I found out that spelt can be a great alternative.
+- I have tried a few times using spelt flour instead of soy flour, mostly because… soy was not present in ancient Rome, so there must have been an alternative!
+I found out that spelt can be a great alternative, even if soy is great (thanks to the high protein ratio).

 How to enjoy a pinsa